Refugee, Humanitarian and Protection Visa Holders and Asylum Seekers

 Translating and Interpreting Service (TIS National)

-This interpreting service provided by the Department of Immigration and Border Protection, is designed to assist people who do not speak English as their first language and require support in liaising with government agencies in particular.
+This interpreting service provided by the Department of Home Affairs, is designed to assist people who do not speak English as their first language and require support in liaising with government agencies in particular.

 TIS National provides access to interpreters with more than 160 languages and dialects available with immediate phone interpretation services.
 This service is available 24 hours a day, seven days a week.